 Leaders can also extend an open invitation to employees who feel discriminated against in any way to meet with them directly to discuss the issue and come up with a solution.

-In these complex and multifaceted times, it is more important than ever to ask questions, to see things from multiple perspectives, and to not assume anything.
+In these complex and multifaceted times, it is more important than ever to ask questions, to see things from multiple perspectives, and to not assume we know anything.

 What is diversity and inclusion, after all?
 It’s accepting and integrating points of view.
 It’s being patient and empathetic.
 It’s being open to learning from one another’s unique and varied experiences.